Pluglug/pie-menu-editor-fork/README.md

 ## Current Direction

-It has been a long time since we last saw any visible activity from roaoao.
+roaoao has not returned to active development for some time.

-Hoping that he might return, I continued reaching out through last year, but I did not receive a reply.
-After thinking seriously about what my role as a maintainer should mean, I decided not to leave PME indefinitely in a waiting state.
+Since that return could no longer be reasonably expected, I decided to move the project forward myself for the users who still depend on PME.

-Instead, I chose to begin a new chapter focused on the people who are still using PME and the ideas they are building with it.
+Maintenance of the PME 1.x line ended on February 28, 2026.

-To mark PME's 10th anniversary in 2026, development has moved to **Pie Menu Editor Fork 2.x** as a major new version and long-term development line.
+Ongoing development has moved to **Pie Menu Editor Fork 2.x**, which is being developed as a paid add-on for long-term professional maintenance and improvement.

-Pie Menu Editor Fork 2.x is a paid add-on.
-The goal is not to end PME, but to keep it going as a professional tool that can remain in active use for years to come.
+Pie Menu Editor Fork 2.x is a separate commercial continuation, not a free continuation of this archived PME 1.x maintenance line.

 - **Current product** → [Purchase Pie Menu Editor Fork 2.x on Gumroad](https://pluglug.gumroad.com/l/pie-menu-editor-fork)